 Cappan Studio Cotoincho Notebook “Kyoto: A Zen Garden”

-NEW!
 A beautiful letter-press printed notebook designed by Kyoto-based artists.

 Living in Kyoto is like gazing at a karesansui, a zen garden.
 With its ever evolving and changing landscape of a new culture and energy among the old resonating traditions and structures, you can play with your imagination, giving a new “meaning” to the shapes and forms as you wander around the city, but at the same time you are left feeling mesmerised by its past.

 Once a year, Kyoto’s Cappan Studio collaborates with local artists and designers on its series of accordion-style Cotoincho Notebooks (こと印帳), asking them to produce a cover drawing on their own unique perspectives of the landscape and monuments of Japan’s ancient capital.
 The notebooks are then printed using the letterpress method.

 This year, Cappan Studio called on a group of foreign designers living and working in Kyoto, among them staff and contributors to Kyoto Journal.
 Now, we are sharing their beautiful work with you!
 The notebook’s high quality art paper makes it perfect for journalling, stamping (even as a goshuincho), calligraphy and, of course, recording your precious Kyoto memories!